J. C. Mack: Víkingur

-On January 25, 2019, Mack signed a two-year contract with Icelandic Premier league side Víkingur.
+On January 25, 2019, Mack signed with Icelandic Premier league side Víkingur.
 The 2019 season would end with Vikingur as Icelandic FA cup champions.

 Hamilton

 On the 1st of October, Mack signed with the Hamilton Wanderers in the ISPS Handa Premiership.

 Napier

 In June 2020, the COVID-19 stoppage of the ISPS Handa Premiership would see Mack sign a 2-year contract with New Zealand F.A.
 Cup champion Napier City Rovers for the winter seasons of 2020/2021.
 The Virgin Islands winger would finish the season with 5 goals and 4 assists in 12 appearances for the blues.

 Hawkes Bay

 September 2020 Mack signed a one-year contract with Napier-based club Hawke's Bay United competing in the summer's ISPS Handa Premiership.

 Albion Park White Eagles

 In January 2021, Mack signed for, New South Wales club, Albion Park White Eagles, who compete in the Illawarra Premier League.
 By doing so he became the first international player to play in the league.
 The 2021 Season would be suspended due to COVID-19 lockdown.